AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/sample-themes-templates-form-data-models-core-components.md

 ### Basic {#Basic}

-Basic template helps you quickly create an enrollment experience form.
-You can also use it to preview functionality of [Adaptive Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html).
+A basic template helps you quickly create an enrollment experience form.
+You can also use it to preview the functionality of [Adaptive Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html).
 It provides a wizard layout for section-by-section presentation of data.

 ![Basic Template](/help/adaptive-forms/assets/Basic-template-desktop-view.png)